This article on how to be a social media manager is a guest post by Julia.

-This could be: getting more followers, causing more engagement with existing customers/followers, promoting a new product or showcase your customer’s new business.
+This could be getting more followers, causing more engagement with existing customers and followers, promoting a new product, and showcasing your customer’s new business.

 Whatever it is you are trying to reach with social media marketing, you need to have a crystal clear vision of it.
 Everything you do and communicate has to have an overall connection.

-For example, as much as you love puppy pics or cute cat videos, they won’t do ‘your’ channels any good if your client is a company that sells insurances.
+For example, as much as you love puppy pictures or cute cat videos, they won’t do your channels any good if your client is a company that sells insurance.

-Well…OK, I just had an idea how an insurance company possibly could use funny cat videos to show that their insurances are the answer for every downfall in life… But, that’s not necessarily the main type of posts they want to use.
+Well, okay, I just had an idea how an insurance company possibly could use funny cat videos to show that their insurances are the answer for every downfall in life.
+But, that’s not necessarily the main type of posts they want to use.
 Do you get my point?

 Content is queen and context is king.

-2. Schedule Your Content but Don’t Sound Like a Robot!
+Schedule Your Content but Don’t Sound Like a Robot

-But then again it isn’t as bad as it may sound!
+This isn’t as bad as it may sound.
 Once you’ve figured out your content plan (which you should always discuss and even brainstorm with your client to know exactly what he/she wants), and after you’ve done the biggest part of your job, the content creation, you’ll be able to switch to autopilot.
 Use those really great and helpful tools out there to schedule your content!

-Now that you’ve posted your news/article or product update, I’d say the most important phase is the engagement phase.
-You cannot expect that you’ll be seen as soon as you shout out into cyberspace – especially because there are 2.5 billion people on social media who share their content too.
-2.5 billion!
-It’s a tough one to stand out and to be seen.
+Now that you’ve posted your news, article or product update, I’d say the most important phase is the engagement phase.
+You cannot expect that you’ll be seen as soon as you shout out into cyberspace – especially because there are 3.8 billion people on social media who share their content too.
+3.8 billion!
+It’s tough to stand out and to be seen.

 Be authentic, not salesy.
 Be honest and transparent.
 People will soon remember and recognize you as an expert in your field.